PhantomInsights/summarizer/README.md

 soup = BeautifulSoup(html_source, "html5lib")
 ```

 Very few times I got encoding issues caused by an incorrect encoding guess.
-To avoid this issue I force Requests to decode with `utf-8`.
+To avoid this issue I force `Requests` to decode with `utf-8`.

-When grabbing the text from different tags I often got the strings without separation.
+When extracting the text from different tags I often got the strings without separation.
 I implemented a little hack to add new lines to each tag that usually contains text.
-This improved the overall accuracy significantly.
+This significantly improved the overall accuracy of the tokenizer.

 My original idea was to only accept websites that used the `<article>` tag.
-It worked ok, but I soon realized that very few websites use it and those who use it don't use it correctly.
+It worked ok for the first websites I tested, but I soon realized that very few websites use it and those who use it don't use it correctly.

 ```python
 article = soup.find("article").text